-Haudenosaunee follow matrilineal lineage, so in that regard, I am Haudenosaunee Onyota’a:ka (Oneida Nation of the Thames) through my mom’s side.
-My mom and grandma are both women who have status, registered with Oneida Nation of the Thames.
+I am Haudenosaunee Onyota’a:ka (Oneida Nation of the Thames).
+My mom and grandma are both have status and are registered with Oneida Nation of the Thames.
 However, it wasn’t always that way as my maternal grandma lost her status when she and her parents ‘voluntarily’ enfranchised with the government in 1944.
 They lost their status and received land and money in return.
 My mom was scooped in the 60’s when she was around 4 and adopted into a non-Indigenous home.
 My maternal grandpa passed on when my mother was young, so I am still learning about him.
 As a result, I am not recognized by the government as Indigenous.

 I know where I come from, but I am still dissecting my identity and learning more each day as I reconnect with family and community.
 A lot of people believe that knowing where you come from is part of your identity.
 This can be challenging, especially when your family has been removed and disconnected from their identity for multiple generations.